bkdevel/stultDOS/README.md

 These tools are required as of now: nasm, some make tool (i prefer bmake), dosfstools, mtools

+Run this command to build the Floppy-image: `make clean image` Run the codse using quemu (ignore the warning): `make run`

 ## Credits
 [Bootloader](https://github.com/nanobyte-dev/nanobyte_os/blob/videos/part2/src/bootloader/boot.asm) by nanobyte - will make my own later on